 Your nose serves the important functions of warming, filtering and humidifying air and smelling.
 When you have a nasal obstruction blocking those functions, it can affect your daily life.

 The simplest reason for a nasal obstruction is congestion of the mucosa: a specialized lining of the nose.
 This congestion can be due to a viral infection or allergies.
 If it is caused by allergies, try to avoid those allergens.
 Antihistamines or a nasal spray can also treat the congestion.

 When the problem does not go away, you may have an inflammation or an anatomical problem.
-“Some people live with nasal obstruction because they think there is no easy solution,” says D. Curtis Coonce, MD, FACS, otolaryngologist, Saint Francis Medical Partner.
+“Some people live with nasal obstruction because they think there is no easy solution,” says Otolaryngologist, D. Curtis Coonce, MD, FACS, at Cape ENT Group, a Saint Francis Medical Partner.

 “Often, we can treat the problem medically.
 When we do need to perform surgery to straighten a deviated septum, patients are pleasantly surprised at how simple it is.”

 For more information on treatments, call Cape ENT Group at 573-335-4448.
 No referral is needed, and pediatrics patients are welcome.